fxpl/notebooks/README.md

 	ant build

-If you also want to run the tests, type:
+If you also want to run the tests, instead (or additionally) type:

 	ant test